Solar Panel Installation

 Electricity can be used throughout your home to power your appliances, televisions, charging devices, and more.
 Also, if you’re on a Smart Export Guarantee (SEG) scheme with your energy supplier, you may be able to sell any excess energy back to the grid, taking more money off your electricity bills.

-What are the benefits of solar panel installation?
+What are the benefits of solar panels on your home?

 Funding available with government-backed grants